veselosky/django-commoncontent/README.md

 import commoncontent.apps
 INSTALLED_APPS = [
   *commoncontent.apps.CONTENT,
   # Optionally use tinymce in the admin
   "tinymce",
   # Other Django apps here
+  "django.contrib.sites",  # Required
   # sitevars must come AFTER contrib.sites for admin to work
   "sitevars",
 ]

 # Ensure your middleware includes the following:
-MIDDLEWARE += [ "django.contrib.sites.middleware.CurrentSiteMiddleware",
+MIDDLEWARE += [
+  "django.contrib.sites.middleware.CurrentSiteMiddleware",
+  "commoncontent.redirects.TemporaryRedirectFallbackMiddleware",
-"commoncontent.redirects.TemporaryRedirectFallbackMiddleware", ]
+]

 # If using tinymce
 TINYMCE_DEFAULT_CONFIG = commoncontent.apps.TINYMCE_CONFIG

 # Add `commoncontent.apps.context_defaults` to your context processors.
 You will also
 # need to add the request, auth, and messages context processors if not already there.
+# The inject_sitevars processor should come after context_defaults so you can override
+# the default values using sitevars.
 # Probably looks like this:

 TEMPLATES = [